idvorkin/idvorkin.github.io/_d/2010-2-15-2016-Misc-Uncategorized.md

   - Signed card ambitious card
   - In hands card routine.
 - Q: How do I build MORE connection to audience.

-### Class Act:

-- NEVER speak badly of anyone
-- Only say what you'd say to their face.
-- Take full responsiblity
-- Give all credit to others.

 ### Igor's UVP: